Garvitkul/FutureReadyTalentInternship/README.md

+<h2> We have a detailed article published on ElectronicWings of this project. </h2>

 **We are using Azure IoT Hub to fetch the data of the Humidity and Temperature from the Raspberry Pi Client to Azure Portal**

 It allows you to communicate  with your device without much coding in the portal.